 Activision has now confirmed that October 12 2018 will see the release Call of Duty Black Ops 4 and that Treyach is the studio working on it.
 Last year's Call of Duty WW2 was largely well-received and there was an uptick in the sales figures, so the decision to keep going with the series has surprised no one.

-After the game's big community reveal on May 17, we now know a little more about what to expect from Call of Duty: Black Ops 4.
+Compared to this time last year, we now know a ton more details around Call of Duty: Black Ops 4.
 You can read all about what's coming below.

 Cut to the chase